paulhauner/phabricator-user-creation-script/README.md

 A PHP script which allows the creation of a single Phabricator user by supplying parameters on script runtime.
 This is easier to call programmatically than Phabricator's interactive `bin/accountadmin` script.

+This was directly adapted from Phabricator's `bin/accountadmin` script.

 ## Usage

 This script must run on your Phabricator host.
 It utilises the `phabricator/scripts/__init_script__.php` to actually carry out operations on Phabricator.